ComedicChimera/whirlwind/Whirlwind/docs/trees.md

 | EnumConstExpr | \[*EnumConstInitializer*\], *Identifiers* | Declare an enum const with a custom constexpr initializer | **BLOCK** |
 | Assignment | Variables, Initializers | Assign a set of variables to a new value | **STATEMENT** |

+### The `None` Statement
+The none statement is a statement that contains no children and is called `None`.
+This statement is used as a placeholder during the visitation stage.
+It is used to prevent errors in action tree construction and is never actually compiled as any program that contains none statements also contains errors.

 ## Block Node

 Represents a single Whirlwind block statement or declaration.